chrisaped/ranger/README.md

 - Move 'not a valid asset' error alert from search to the alert component.
 - Enable the alert component to receive errors from Alpaca
 - an orders table to see which orders are live, closed and cancelled?
+- create constants.js with all the variables like account size, etc.